AnilSathi23/Design-Patterns/README.md

 ## Polymorphism

-Polymorphism is one of the fundamental principles of Object-Oriented Programming (OOP) in Java.
-The term "polymorphism" comes from Greek, meaning "many forms."
+Polymorphism comes from Greek, meaning "many forms."
 In Java, it refers to the ability of a method or an object to take on many forms, enabling flexibility and scalability in programming.

 ## Types of Polymorphism in Java